Important Application Deadlines for September 2024 Start Date:

 - a list of 10-20 scholarly books and articles that inform your approach to the research problem

 5. Proposed Dissertation Supervisors

-For information about faculty members at the Allard School of Law, please review the faculty member profiles.
-Please note that the willingness of a faculty member to supervise does not guarantee admission; the decision about whether to recommend admission remains with the Graduate Committee.
+In order to be considered for admission, you are required to submit a list of two or three possible thesis supervisors, drawn from our faculty listing, with your application.
+Every effort will be made by the Graduate Committee to locate a suitable supervisor for your particular research topic.
+If you contact a faculty member, please note that the willingness of a faculty member to supervise does not guarantee admission.
+The decision about whether to recommend admission remains with the Graduate Committee.
 However, no one will be admitted without a faculty member agreeing to supervise.

 6. Three References

 The Graduate Program requires 3 letters of reference.
 At least 1 (and preferably 2) of the 3 should be from an academic referee who is able to speak to your abilities as a student.

 Please forward your thesis proposal to your referees and ask that they comment on the quality of the proposal and your preparation for undertaking the proposed project.

 If you are submitting an on-line application, you must supply the email addresses of each of your referees, the on-line application system will send your referees a unique email which will give them several options for submitting letters of reference.
 Please note that the on-line application system does not recognize public email providers such as Gmail, Yahoo, etc. if your referee only has access to a public email address, or they are unable to submit their reference letters using the on-line system, they will have to arrange to submit their letters in hard copy format to our office, kindly refer to the letter of reference section of the UBC Faculty of Graduate and Postdoctoral Studies website for detailed instructions with respect to letters of reference.